Loading...

 For example suppose that you work on reharmonization algorithms (e.g. replace | A7 | D7M | by | Em7 A7 | D7M).
 It's easy to add a feature which propose possible reharmonizations when user selects multiple chord symbols.
 You'll just create a new action class which implements the algorithm on the current chord symbols selection, and "connect" (via annotations, no code required) this action to a new menu item in the Chord Symbol popup menu, as explained in the Getting started page.

-JJazzLab is based on the Apache Netbeans Platform (formerly Netbeans RCP for Rich Client Platform).
+JJazzLab is based on the Apache Netbeans Platform.
 It provides a reliable and extensible architecture for desktop application which manages the application life cycle, the window system, extension points, options, actions, etc.

 Each distinct feature in a Netbeans Platform application can be provided by a distinct Netbeans module, which is comparable to a plugin.
 A Netbeans module is a group of Java classes that provides an application with a specific feature.

-You new module will appear in the JJazzLab-X modules list.
-Open it.
-You should have something like this:
+You new module will appear in the JJazzLab modules list, but Netbeans will also open the module.
+If you expand all the module's contents you should have something like this:

-We want to create a "Reharmonize" action which should be callable from the chord symbol popup menu, and should operate on the user-selected chord symbols.
+We want to create a "Reharmonize" action which should be callable from the chord symbol popup menu, and should operate on the chord symbols currently selected.

 The best way to start is to look for a similar action and copy the code.
 Actions classes are mainly found in the following modules:

-The chord leadsheet editor action TransposeDown** **is enabled when user has selected one or more chord symbols, so this could be our code basis.
-Let's refactor-copy the java file in our module :
+The chord leadsheet editor action TransposeDown is enabled when user has selected one or more chord symbols, which makes it perfect to base our code on.
+Let's reuse it in our module:

-Open the **Reharmonize **module, select the org.myself.reharmonize package, and choose **Paste **(refactor copy)
+Open the Reharmonize module, select the org.myself.reharmonize package, and choose Paste > Refactor Copy...
+(Ctrl+V triggers Refactor Copy in Netbeans)

-A dialog appears, set the new name to Reharmonize.java and press Refactor, the file is created.
+A dialog appears, set the new name to Reharmonize and press Refactor

 Now you should have only one error in the file: